ahmadjumaamohamad/Music-Player-Promotion/README.md

   - Shuffle
   - Next
   - Previous
-- Where are the images (Introduction to Aspect Ratio)
+- Where are the images (Algorithm: Introduction to Aspect Ratio)
-- What is the text and where is it (feedback to user)
+- What is the text and where is it (Algorithm: feedback to user)
   - Position of Song
   - Time Remaining
   - Song Title